Skip to content

 Aider is the wrong tool if:

-- You need a team-wide tool with shared configuration and SSO — Aider’s local-first design isn’t built for that
+• You need a team-wide tool with shared configuration and SSO — Aider’s local-first design is not built for that

 For me, Aider lives in a terminal pane to the right of Helix on most days.
 Claude Code gets the heavier tasks.
 Cursor occasionally gets opened when I want to see a diff inline.
 The three coexist because they solve different problems — and Aider’s slice of “explicit, model-agnostic, git-native CLI” is one nobody else has matched in three years of trying.